RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 .. activecode:: random_generator

    import random as rand
-   rand.randrange() # Add a two numbers between which you want a random value generated.
+   rand.randrange() # Add two numbers between which you want a random value generated.